electricimp/imp-central-impt/CommandsManual.md

 Assigns the specified Device to the specified Device Group.
 Fails if the specified Device Group does not exist.

-User is asked to confirm the operation (confirmed automatically with **--force** option) when:
-- the specified Device Group is of the [types](#device-group-type) *production* or *pre-production* **TBD** - does it work at all?
-- the specified Device is already assigned to another Device Group.
-If operation is confirmed, the Device is reassigned to the new Device Group, but may fail for some combinations of the Device Groups.
+User is asked to confirm the operation if the specified Device is already assigned to another Device Group.
+If the operation is confirmed (confirmed automatically with **--force** option), the Device is reassigned to the new Device Group.

+The operation may fail for some combinations of the Device Group [types](#device-group-type) and between the Products.

 | Option | Alias | Mandatory? | Value Required? | Description |
 | --- | --- | --- | --- | --- |